 One aspect to keep in mind with these ornaments, like most collectibles, is condition.
 Those with little to no paint loss, all original components, and glass in all the right places will always bring higher values than less-than-stellar examples.
 Because ornaments have been used annually on holiday trees since around the turn of the 20th century on into the 1920s, they rarely come to market in pristine condition now.
 When they do, they're worth a good bit of cash to collectors.

 Some of these beauties have been reproduced as well.
 It’s always wise to question authenticity if the condition of an ornament you’re considering for a collection is too good to be true.
 Again, most will have some sort of wear, even if they are in excellent shape for their age.

-The king of the figural Christmas ornament is the “kugel,” a term that actually means ball in German.
+The king of the figural Christmas ornament is the kugel, a term that means ball in German.
 These were first made in Germany by glass crafters during the Biedermeier period around 1830, according to an Antique Trader article by Karen Knapstein.
 Those old versions were too heavy to hang on Christmas trees, so they were suspended from the ceiling and displayed all year round.
 After 1855, thinner versions were made, and those could be used as holiday ornaments on the family tree.

 Collectors usually refer to any thick blown glass ornament with a fixed decorative cap as a kugel.
 It’s said that these were first sold in America at Woolworth’s variety stores in the 1880s.
 Figural examples shaped like clusters of grapes in rare colors like red or amber can be worth in excess of $1,000 apiece.
-Egg-shaped kugels might sell from $500-800 each and round balls can be found for much less in common colors.
+Egg-shaped kugels might sell from $500 to $800 each, while round balls can be found for much less in common colors.
 Take care when purchasing these, however, because some examples have been reproduced.

 Many of the other popular figurals collectors seek are shaped like famed personalities or characters of yesteryear.
 For example, an Eddy Cantor (a comical singer and actor popular during the first half of the 20th century) ornament with chenille arms might be worth $500 or more to the right person.
 One shaped like John Bull (the personification of Great Britain that originated in cartoon form) could approach $300 in the right market.
-An example designed to resemble President William Howard Taft’s head, also sometimes described as an "Einstein Face" ornament due to its resemblance to the scientist, can be found for $100-150.
+An example designed to resemble President William Howard Taft’s head, also sometimes described as an "Einstein Face" ornament due to its resemblance to the scientist, can be found for $100 to $150.

-More Affordable Glass Ball Ornaments
+Affordable Glass Ball Ornaments

 Even older kugel spheres don’t usually go as high as figurals, although they do share the same type of fixed decorative cap surrounding the hanger.
 These true antiques usually sell for $30 to $100, depending on the color and condition.